eiz/SynchronousAudioRouter/README.md

   native ASIO driver, you may be able to use ASIO4ALL instead.
 * Digital audio workstation software.
 SAR is mainly tested using [REAPER](http://www.reaper.fm/).

-## Installation
+## HOWTO

-The alpha build of SAR requires test signing mode to be enabled on your machine prior to installation.
-To enable test signing mode, open a command prompt as admin, and run the command `bcdedit -set testsigning on`, then reboot.

-Once you've installed SAR it will be available as an ASIO driver in any software which supports ASIO.
-Your audio software should have an "ASIO Configuration" or "Control Panel" button which will open the SAR user interface and let you select your physical audio device and create endpoints.
-Note that some software may need to be restarted to detect changes to the ASIO configuration (e.g. in REAPER you need to close and re-open the configuration dialog after adding endpoints for them to show up in the first/last dropdowns).

-The alpha build also requires your DAW to be run as admin.
-This restriction will be removed for the final release.
+Once you've installed SAR, nothing will immediately happen.
+To configure it, first start your DAW and open its audio configuration settings.
+Select the Synchronous Audio Router ASIO driver and open the ASIO configuration dialog.
+Under Hardware Interface, select the ASIO driver for your physical audio device.

+You can add an unlimited number of Windows audio endpoints from the SAR configuration dialog.
+"Playback" endpoints will allow Windows applications to play sound and show up as corresponding input channels on your ASIO device, while "Recording" endpoints allow Windows apps to record output sound and correspond to ASIO output channels.
+Once you've added your channels, make sure they're enabled in your DAW -- most have a dialog or dropdown where you can select which channels are to be used.

+If you receive errors initializing the SAR ASIO driver, make sure you are running your DAW as admin.
+This is a requirement of the SAR alpha build and will be relaxed eventually.

+Note that the endpoints created by SAR are only active while your DAW is running and has started ASIO.
+They are automatically disconnected when the ASIO driver is closed.